thugperfect/thugperfect/README.md

- ### 🚀 Welcome to my GitHub! 👋 I go by Thugperfect here, not because I'm into any mischief, but because I believe in coding with a bit of flair.
-Tech enthusiast, creative coder, and always striving for perfection.
-Let's build something amazing together! 💻✨
+ ### 🚀 Welcome to my GitHub! 👋 I go by Thugperfect here, not because I'm into any mischief, but because I believe in coding with a bit of flair.Web Debeloper, Tech enthusiast, creative coder, and always striving for perfection 💻✨